How to Find a Manufacturer for Your Product Idea

 These are standard questions any quality manufacturer would have answers to.
 If they are hesitant or refuse to answer them, cross them off your list.

-When you ask for samples, it is also a good idea to ask them the following:
+When you request samples, it is also a good idea to ask them the following:

-Once you get the samples, examine them for quality and consistency.
-If they don’t meet your standards, cross the manufacturer off your list.
-With the manufacturers that get through, proceed to the next step.
+Upon receiving the samples, assess them for quality and consistency.
+Should they fail to meet your standards, eliminate that manufacturer from your list.
+For those who do meet your criteria, move forward to the next step.

 Before you proceed to the negotiation stage, do your due diligence and find out as much as you can about the company.